Juan-Nathan/natural-disasters-dashboard/README.md

 ## 🔍 Visualizations & Features

-This dashboard includes a variety of Vega-Lite visualizations designed to highlight different aspects of the data:
+This dashboard includes a variety of visualizations designed to highlight different aspects of the data:

 ### 🗺️ Maps
 - **Proportional Symbol Map**